opethe1st/web/README.md

-# web
+# web app
-Experimenting with a web service in python
+Experimenting with a web app in python